-- What are the travelling distances for each party, are their routes you can all get to directly?
+- What are the travelling distances for each party?
+Are there routes you can all get to directly?

 - Is there a best time of year for weather or events at your destination?

 - Budget considerations – for flights, accommodation, cars….
-Is one party covering the costs or are your splitting the bills by person?
+Is one party covering the costs, or are you splitting the bills by person?

 It is likely that grandparents have more flexibility than you do on when they can travel.
-But remember if you are asking grandparents to travel in school holiday times, this can significantly increase their cost.
+But remember, if you are asking grandparents to travel during school holiday times, this can significantly increase their costs.
 This is what makes travelling before kids hit school age a wonderful thing!

 Related Reading: How to narrow down your bucket list of destinations.

 - Should you stay as one group or in separate accommodation?

 - We’ve found it easier to stay at the same place rather than organizing rendezvous points, whereas others prefer the space that separate rooms or accommodation gives them.